cvisionai/tator/doc/setup_tator/cluster.rst

 Managed Kubernetes solutions typically come with a dynamic PV provisioner included, so these steps are only required for bare metal installations.
 These steps are for the NFS volume provisioner, but other options are valid.

-Install the nfs-server-provisioner helm chart
+Install the nfs-client-provisioner helm chart
 *********************************************

 * From the NFS setup, there should be a folder exported called `/media/kubernetes/scratch`.